-Accountability Status for This Subject (2008-09) ^ Good Standing Accountability Measures 3 of 3 Student groups making AYP in English language arts < Made AYP Prospective Status This school will be in good standing in 2009-10.
-[101]
+Accountability Status for This Subject (2008-09) • Good Standing Accountability Measures 6 of 7 Student groups making AYP in English language arts X Did not make AYP Prospective Status A school that fails to make AYP in English language arts for two consecutive years is placed in improvement status.
+If this school fails to make AYP in 2008-09, the school will be Requiring Academic Progress (Year 1) in 2009-10.
+If this school makes AYP in 2008-09, the school will be in good standing in 2009-10.
+[103]